Experimental Project Press

 Stéphane Landry joined OK Stamp Press in 2022 as their occasional French-language editor and proofreader.
 In addition to helping initiatives with their grammar – using his former journalist and radio-host chops – he also works as an educator in labour protocols, gets his fingers dusty digging for records, and drops crunchy music write-ups on Instagram.
 You can look forward to a poetry collection coming from Stéphane in the not too distant future.
 Follow him @plasticpalaceperson.

 Catherine Toews provides digital & design support to OK Stamp Press.
 Tulip Tree Creative is Catherine’s one-woman design studio & small business, specializing in websites, branding & digital marketing for small businesses, creators and nonprofits.
 FLORA editions is the artistic branch of Tulip Tree Creative, a collection of archival quality art cards featuring Catherine’s botanical & portrait drawings.
-In addition to art and design, Tulip Tree Creative also encompasses Catherine’s community-based yoga practice.

 Publications